teemow/Blog/source/_posts/2001-09-12-palestinian-voices.markdown

 It includes some quotes from Palestinians.
 Here is one I think is important.

-&lt;I&gt;``We the Palestinians are human beings and we don't celebrate when others are mourning,' 42-year-old housewife Amal Qassem told Reuters from Bethlehem.
+*``We the Palestinians are human beings and we don't celebrate when others are mourning,' 42-year-old housewife Amal Qassem told Reuters from Bethlehem.

-``Although Israel hits us every day with American Apache helicopters and uses American weapons to kill our people, we send our condolences to the families of the victims,' she said.&lt;/I&gt;
+``Although Israel hits us every day with American Apache helicopters and uses American weapons to kill our people, we send our condolences to the families of the victims,' she said.*